mrspixel/reflections/lesson_3_reflections.md

 __Describe the differences between forks, clones, and branches.
 When would you use one instead of another?__

         Forks are clones made on the Github server.
 Clones are made from the Github server to your local machine.
 Branches are a way of naming your repositories.
 I would use them as they are intended.

+__What is the benefit of having a copy of the last known state of the remote stored locally?__

+        In case changes were made during collaboration and your edits weren\'t included.